Dynamical active particles in the overdamped limit: Introduction

 \section{Introduction}

 Our macroscopic world is filled with energy sources that make things move.
 From planes to toy cars, objects have internal depots of energy that get depleted when moving against friction or other forces.
 In the microscopic world of biology and bio-physics, objects, such as self propelled particles \cite{Howse2007,Paxton2004} or motile cells \cite{Bodker2010,Friedrich2007,Selmeczi2008} for example, also move against their aqueous, frictional environment, but their inner workings are much less understood.
 Microscopic moving objects are often modelled by active particles with an internal energy depot\cite{Norden2002,Denisov2002,Cilla2001,Barnhart2010,Romanczuk2011,Kumar2008}.
-This internal energy can displace the particle by some symmetry breaking mechanism.
-Every displacement in a frictional environment requires energy proportional to the velocity of the active particle.
-Hence, the active particle gains displacement in exchange for depot energy, that is ultimately lost as heat.
-In recent years active particles have gained a lot of attention but models are often phenomenological.
-Recent papers have shown how a minimal Hamiltonian realisation of such particles can work, with \cite{DissipativeDaemon} and without \cite{Daemon} an environment.
-In these papers the inertial terms of the equations of motion were kept, much like in the macroscopic world.
-The typical regime for active particle models is however one, where inertial terms vanish.
-This is called the overdamped limit.

-If active mechanisms have to work against large forces, they might stall completely like a car on a steep slope.
-But if time is no limited resource, working in regimes with comparatively high frictional forces has a simple solution: slowing down.
-This is due to the fact that frictional forces are proportional to the velocity, hence one has to do less work per distance at a low velocity.

-In this paper we answer the question if the underdamped Hamiltonian active partilce models in \cite{DissipativeDaemon,Daemon} are still able to operate in an overdamped environment.
-We show that instead of stalling completely, the Hamiltonian active partilce automatically adjusts the timescale over which it depletes its energy depot to efficiently displace itself with the same efficiency as in the underdamped case.
+In recent years active particles have gained much attention, but the models are phenomenological.
+The enormous question of exactly how internal energy can power active motion at the microscopic level remains open.

+Recent papers have shown how a minimal Hamiltonian realisation of such active particles can work, with \cite{DissipativeDaemon} and without \cite{Daemon} weak dissipation.
+While not intended as precise descriptions of any real active particles, these models have shown that secular energy transfer\cite{Daemon,QDaemon} across large frequency gaps\cite{Henzler2007} can be achieved through nonlinear dynamical couplings, as long as certain non-trivial conditions are obeyed.
+The strict Hamiltonian framework was in fact stretched in \cite{DissipativeDaemon} by including weak damping, in the standard form of a viscous term in the equation of motion for the particle momentum.
+A more realistic regime for active particles in aqueous environments, however, is the overdamped Eulerian regime in which viscosity dominates inertia completely, to the point where Newtonian momentum is dynamically irrelevant.